fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 - [ ] Improve parallelism.
 Ideally, we want to run the entire workflow (load document, chunk, embed, persist) in parallel for each file.
 This requires a solution that parallelizes not only I/O-bound but also CPU-bound tasks.
 The vector store must also support multiple writers.
 - [ ] Try different [chunking strategies](https://www.pinecone.io/learn/chunking-strategies/), e.g. check if sentence splitters ( `NLTKTextSplitter` or `SpacyTextSplitter`) improve the answers.
 - [ ] Choose chunking size based on the LLM input (context) size.
 It is currently hardcoded to a small number, which may affect the quality of the results.
 On the other hand, it saves costs on the LLM API.
 We need to find a balance.
-- [ ] Correctly update the store when reading documents already in it.
-Currently, the store size grows with each run, indicating that we may be adding the same documents multiple times.
 - [ ] Automate the ingestion process: detect if there are new or changed files and ingest them.

 ### Retrieving data